Kale and Avocado Salad with dried cranberry and balsamic-lemon dressing

 Serving Size: 4 generous servings or 6 small plates

-Though Laciato Kale is the bases of this salad, you can substitute it for other types of kale that you can mix together for variety of colors and textures.
-Baby kale, which is increasingly available makes this salad ready to make and still preserve some the mother kale pungency.
-This salad is best when dressed 30 minutes prior to serving as dressing will tenderize kale and carrots, and blend in flavors.
+Though Laciato Kale is the basis of this salad, you can substitute it with other types of kale that you can mix together for a variety of colors and textures.
+Baby kale, which is increasingly available, makes this salad ready to make and still preserves some of the mother kale pungency.
+This salad is best when dressed 30 minutes prior to serving, as dressing will tenderize kale and carrots, and blend in flavors.

 Kale, lacinato, or baby kale: about 8 oz

 Avocado: 1, diced (sprinkle it with a bit lemon juice for freshness)